MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

    - Use `VSTSCDSample-android` (or the app name used when registering the app with CodePush if different) as the `App Name`
    - Use `Production` as the `Deployment`
    - Use `Latest` as the `Release Label`
-   - Use `100%` for `Rollout` in order to deploy to all remaining production users
+   - Use `100%` for `Rollout` to deploy to all remaining production users

 9. Save and name the release definition by pressing the Save toolbar button.